 Leeds is a vibrant and modern city with a reputation for its distinctive culture, vibrant nightlife as well as shops, music and celebrated restaurants.
-Our Leeds Area Guide gives you an overview of the city and some of the best places to live in Leeds.
+Read on to discover developments that are rated the best places to live in Leeds.
+In addition, read reviews from residents who own or rent in Leeds.

 Leeds is the unofficial capital of Yorkshire and easily reached by road rail or air.
-Visitors and tourists flock to Leeds for the culture, history, buzzing atmosphere or as a gateway to walking in the Yorkshire moors.
+Visitors and tourists flock to Leeds for the culture, history, buzzing atmosphere.
+Or as a gateway to walking in the Yorkshire moors.
 Experian named Leeds as one of the top five cities in the UK for ‘vibrancy’.
-This could be due to the large student population visiting for the eclectic music scene, first class shopping, numerous theatres, or major international sporting events.
+This could be due to the large student population; visiting for the eclectic music scene, first class shopping, numerous theatres, as well as major international sporting events.

 Whilst 750,000 people live in Leeds a further 100,000 commute into Leeds for business and work every day.
 As a popular tourist destination thousands more visit and make the most of Leeds fantastic shops, restaurants and range of attractions on a daily basis.